 As the Eighties gave way to the Nineties, the Mayor’s government made a series of investments that signaled its technology priorities.
 Issy became the first French city to install outdoor electronic information displays and the first to deploy a cable TV network.
 In 1993, schools introduced a smart card allowing pupils to pay for lunch electronically.
 The following year, the City Council rebuilt its meeting room for multimedia and began broadcasting Council meetings over the cable system.

 Service was expanded in 2005 with the IRIS "citizen relationship management" system, through which citizens could make inquiries or lodge complaints online, via telephone, email or mail.
-Today, the portal (www.issy.com) was providing local news, online public procurement, online applications for certificates and permits, access to more than 15,000 documents, and was receiving over 1 million visits per year.
 By 2010, Issy had extended e-government to the mobile user, with mobile phone payment of parking fees and an array of mobile remote support services for the elderly.
+Today, the portal (www.issy.com) provides local news, online public procurement, online applications for certificates and permits, access to more than 15,000 documents, air quality and weather updates and a variety of other services.

 Betting on Broadband

 The Santini administration also dared to place big bets on the future.
 In 1998, the city made headlines by deciding to outsource its entire IT infrastructure to Euriware, a 10-year-old Paris company.
 The goal was to create an efficient service organization that could quickly turn ideas from municipal departments into reality.
-Mayor Santini promoted it as the first essential step in transforming Issy into a "digital city."
+Mayor Santini promoted it as the first essential step in transforming Issy into a "digital city" as per the Local Information Plan.

 The following year, the state-owned France Telecom lost its monopoly on telecommunications.
 The history of liberalization in telecom has been mixed at best.
 It has succeeded in lowering prices, particularly for long-distance service, but has failed in local markets around the world to loosen the grip of incumbents.
 Not so in Issy – because, well before the deadline, Mayor Santini's team launched negotiations with alternative carriers, which agreed to enter public-private partnerships with Issy to deploy networks.
-As a result, on the same day that the monopoly ended, Issue became the first city in France to offer businesses a choice of carriers.
-Over the next decade, as it continued to welcome competitors, Issy gained a total of six alternative broadband networks, passing 100% of businesses, government agencies, institutions and households.
-Issy also operates a network of 100 WiFi access points, with speeds up to 20 Mbps, around the city.
-Today, 85% of Issy’s 35,000 households have broadband connections, compared with the French average of 70%.
+As a result, on the same day that the monopoly ended, Issy became the first city in France to offer businesses a choice of carriers.
+Over the next twenty years, as it continued to welcome competitors, Issy gained a total of six alternative broadband networks, passing 100% of businesses, government agencies, institutions and households.
+Issy also operates a network of 150 free WiFi access points, with speeds up to 20 Mbps, around the city.
+Today, 95% of Issy’s households have broadband connections, compared with the French average of 85%.

 An annual Cube Festival involves the public in showcasing the many facets of digital creation through digital arts exhibitions.
 In 2010, the Festival introduced a multimedia urban adventure game, in which players use new technologies to solve puzzles, moving back and forth between the real and the virtual worlds.